BU-Spark/ds-boston-bpda-br-election/TEAM1/README.md

-# CS506 - Team 1: Final Deliverables: Brazilian Immigrant Participation in Brazil-Held Elections
+# CS506 - Team 1: Brazilian Immigrant Participation in Brazil-Held Elections

 ## Links to Final Deliverables
 Below, we provide links for all final project deliverables as well as the locations of our source code and all visualizations produced through our analysis.